All is grass!

 With virtually no oversight, organic certification weeds out only the biggest excesses of industrial agriculture.

-The philosophy of small organic producers has always been radically different.
+The original philosophy of small organic producers was radically different.

 Our farm also operates under this radically different assumption,